Automate Social Media Posts with AI (The Lean Way)

 "role": "user",

-"content": "You are a social media expert for a solopreneur who teaches automation.
+"content": "You are a social media editor for a solo builder who teaches automation.
 Transform this blog post into social media content.\n\nBlog Title: {{$json.title}}\nBlog Summary: {{$json.description}}\nKey Points: {{$json.excerpt}}\n\nCreate:\n1.
 One LinkedIn post (hook + insight + CTA, 150-200 words)\n2.
 One Twitter/X thread (5-7 tweets, first tweet is the hook)\n3.
 One short-form post for Threads (casual, 50-100 words)\n\nRules:\n- Use 'you' and 'I' language\n- Include specific numbers when available\n- No hashtag spam (max 3 per platform)\n- Sound human, not corporate\n- Each piece should stand alone (don't assume reader saw the blog)"

 }